poco-byte/create-test-react-app/README.md

 # create-test-react-app
 Create A React App with basic Configuration

-To add basic app
+To install create-test-react-app in your system you can write
-	create-test-react-app --app myapp
+	`npm i create-test-react-app -g`

-To make app with reducer and redux
+To create a React App, use:
-	create-test-react-app --app myapp --withredux
+	`create-test-react-app --app myapp`